About Site C

 As the third project on one river system, Site C will gain significant efficiencies by taking advantage of water already stored in the Williston Reservoir.
-This means that Site C will generate approximately 35 per cent of the energy produced at W.A.C.
+This means Site C will generate about 35 per cent of the energy produced at W.A.C.
 Bennett Dam, with only five per cent of the reservoir area.

 In December 2014, the Site C project received approval from the provincial government to proceed to construction.